oxayavongsa/aai-530-iot/README.md

 # Template
-Smart House Data Pack Analysis
+🌟 Smart House Data Pack Analysis 🌟

-(Optional: Add an image to make it visually appealing.)
+(Replace this with an actual banner or delete this line if unnecessary.)

-Table of Contents
+📜 Table of Contents
-Introduction
+📖 Introduction
-Features
+✨ Features
-Getting Started
+🚀 Getting Started
-Dataset Overview
+📊 Dataset Overview
-Installation
+⚙️ Installation
-Project Objectives
+🎯 Project Objectives
-Interactive Components
+🎛️ Interactive Components
-Usage
+🛠️ Usage
-Modeling
+🧠 Modeling
-Dashboard
+📈 Dashboard
-Results
+📋 Results
-License
+📜 License
-Contributions
+🤝 Contributions
-Introduction
+📖 Introduction
 Welcome to the Smart House Data Pack Analysis repository!
-This project explores IoT sensor data from smart homes to gain insights into environmental metrics like temperature, humidity, air quality, and energy consumption.
-By leveraging machine learning and deep learning techniques, this project demonstrates how IoT data can optimize smart living for comfort, efficiency, and sustainability.
+This project explores IoT sensor data from smart homes, offering insights into temperature, humidity, air quality, energy consumption, and more.
+By leveraging advanced machine learning and deep learning techniques, we demonstrate how IoT data can optimize smart living for comfort, efficiency, and sustainability.

-Features
+✨ Features
-Custom CNN and LSTM Models: Analyze and forecast environmental metrics.
+🧠 Custom CNN and LSTM Models: For environmental data analysis and forecasting.
-ARIMA Baseline Model: Establish foundational predictions with traditional time series methods.
+🕰️ ARIMA Baseline Model: Establish predictions with traditional time series methods.
-Interactive Dashboard: Visualize real-time and historical trends with Tableau Public.
+📊 Interactive Dashboard: Visualize trends and predictions using Tableau Public.
-Comprehensive Documentation: Learn how to replicate and extend the project.
+📜 Detailed Documentation: Learn how to replicate and extend this project step-by-step.
-Getting Started
+🚀 Getting Started
-Dataset Overview
+📊 Dataset Overview
 The Smart House Data Pack includes:

-Variables: Temperature, humidity, air quality (PM2.5), energy usage, and solar radiation.
+Key Variables: Temperature, humidity, PM2.5, energy usage, and solar radiation.
-Observations: Multivariate time series data spanning multiple homes and timeframes.
+Data Type: Multivariate time series spanning multiple homes and timeframes.
 Format: CSV files.
 🔗 Download Dataset (Replace with actual dataset link.)

-Installation
+⚙️ Installation
 Clone this repository:

 bash